atlassubbed/atlas-relax/README.md

   1. **Is JSX necessary?
 No.**
   2. **Is Relax a view library?
 Yes.** Use a DOM-rendering plugin to render your app.
   3. **Is Relax a state management library?
 Yes.** Relax's state management primitives are powerful enough that you could implement your own MOBX/Redux/`Meteor.Tracker.autorun` in a few lines of code on top of Relax.
   4. **Do I need Redux or MOBX?
-No.** Relax's reactive primitives are sufficient for the majority of apps.
+No.** Relax's reactive primitives are sufficient for all apps.
   5. **Do I need something like React hooks?
 No.** Sufficient lifecycle methods are provided.
 If you prefer hooks (closures), you could implement React hooks on top of Relax's lifecycle methods in a few lines of code.
   6. **Do updates cause the whole app to re-render?
 No.** Updates scale linearly with the radius of the update, not with the total graph size.
 If an update only affects 5 nodes, then only those 5 nodes will get their `render` called.
   7. **Do re-renders always update the DOM?
 No.** Mutations are calculated with a keyed diffing algorithm to limit interactions with the DOM.
-Plugins don't have to think -- Relax "tells plugins what to do".
+Plugins (DOM Renderer, SSR Renderer, etc.) don't have to think -- Relax "tells plugins what to do".
+  8. **Are there docs and demos I can read?
+Soon.** I'm currently working on all of that stuff.

 ### build your own X

 Relax abstracts out the heavy lifting associated with building frameworks (reconciliation, efficient data flow propagation, reactive functions, etc.).
 Many frameworks can be built in a few lines of code with Relax's primitives:

-  * React DOM
+  * React DOM (as a plugin)
   * MOBX
   * Redux